wwchung91/ATD3/README.md

 # ATD3
-PyTorch implementation of ATD3: Learning Bipedalism from Human Gait using Reinforcement Learning with Adversarial Cirtics.
+Teach Biped Robots to Walk via Gait Principles and Reinforcement Learning with Adversarial Critics.

 The paper is under review, and the code will be released when the paper is accepted.